shy-pangolin/DemocratizingDocumentation/ZineResources.md

 ## Contact Info
-If you have any questions, suggestions, or just want to hack on/talk about zines, I can be reached:
+If you have any questions, suggestions, or just want to hack on/talk about zines, I can be reached on:
-* On IRC at @shy
+* Twitter: @MeganGuiney
+* IRC: shy-pangolin
+* Email: 5hy.p4ng0l1n@gmail.com